-- Reinfection.
-Most cases of recurring UTIs are reinfections.
-A reinfection occurs several weeks after antibiotic treatment has cleared up the initial episode and can be caused by the same bacterial strain that caused the original episode or a different one.
+- Reinfection: Most cases of recurring UTIs are reinfections.
+A reinfection occurs several weeks after antibiotic treatment has cleared up the initial episode.
+It can be caused by the same bacterial strain that caused the original episode or a different one.
 The infecting organism is usually introduced through fecal bacteria and moves up through the urinary tract.

-- Relapse.
-Relapse is the less common form of recurrent urinary tract infection.
+- Relapse: Relapse is the less common form of recurrent UTI.
 It is diagnosed when a UTI recurs within 2 weeks of treatment of the first episode and is due to treatment failure.
 Relapse usually occurs in kidney infection (pyelonephritis) or is associated with obstructions such as kidney stones, structural abnormalities or, in men, chronic prostatitis.

 Asymptomatic Urinary Tract Infection (Asymptomatic Bacteriuria)

-When a person has no symptoms of infection but significant numbers of bacteria have colonized the urinary tract, the condition is called asymptomatic UTI (also called asymptomatic bacteriuria).
+An asymptomatic UTI (also called asymptomatic bacteriuria) is when a person has no symptoms of infection but has a significant number of bacteria that have colonized the urinary tract.
 The condition is harmless in most people and rarely persists, although it does increase the risk for developing symptomatic UTIs.